LeeBohyun/SWE3033-F2022/pa2.md

-# PA 2: Compare Space Amplification in MySQL and RocksDB
+# PA2: Compare Space Amplification in MySQL and RocksDB

 # Overview